How to Lose Belly Fat

 Evolution takes thousands of years to catch up to environmental changes.
 We now live in a calorie rich environment.
 Fast food is always available.
 A burger and fries is available for a few dollars.
 These small, convenient meals can pack more calories than our ancestors consumed in several days.
 Calorie rich and nutrient poor is the common enemy of our day.

-Visceral Fat and Your Health
+How Visceral Fat Impacts Your Health

 Four Ways to Lose Belly Fat